lucygeneric/vWorkApp-Taxi/README.md

 ### [GET] /bookings/[id].json

 Returns the booking matching the given ID.
+The returned booking also includes the bookings status, and the driver, along with his lat/lng, if assigned.

 ## Company